matt4biz/oak/README.md

 	       {y,x}   -> x
 	d2dx   calculate the 2nd derivative of the function (word) x at the point y {y,x}   -> x

-	gaussl calculate the definite integral using Gauss-Legendre rombrg calculate the definite integral using Romberg (possibly adapted)

 and these bitwise unary functions